iamashruu/Smart_Office_Attendance_System/README.md

 4. Set up your PostgreSQL database and configure `server.js` in attendanceBackEnd.
 5. Run the server: `npm start`
 6. Access the application in your browser at `http://localhost:3001`
 7. Open live server for attendanceFrontEnd
+8. index.html for employees attendance and login.html for admin dashboard.

 ## Contributing